 I told you before that I was below average in almost everything I did, but my father never compared me with other children.
 He did not embarrass me in the presence of relatives, friends, or neighbors.
 His criticism was always constructive.
 Verbal or physical abuse was never heard of in our family.
 Always, discipline was enforced in the privacy of our home.
 My father did the right thing the right way, and he never regretted it.

-A. Sadly, society and the church have come to a place where children are at risk of being abused by the very men ought to be protecting them.
+A. Sadly, society and the church have come to a place where children are at risk of being abused by the very men who ought to be protecting them.
 Abuse by fathers, stepfathers, uncles, and grandfathers is escalating at an alarming rate.
 I dare you not to be that kind of man.
 I instead challenge you to be men of honor who will go out of your way to defend not just your children but all the fatherless you shall meet in your lifetime.
 (Psalm 82:3)

 B. This Fathers’ Day, you can start making conscious efforts to teach moral values to your children (Deuteronomy 11:19).
 You cannot leave this to the school because what the society calls moral values are different from what the Bible calls moral values.
 For example, the Bible forbids fornication.
 The culture, however, encourages fornication under the cover of safe sex.
-There are many other examples, but the point is the world will impart its values in your children unless you impart God’s values in them.
+There are many other examples, but the point is the world will impart its values to your children unless you impart God’s values to them.

 C. Often, we are tempted to take our parental frustrations on children when they fail to meet our expectations.
-Little we know our actions can damage their self-confidence for good.
+Little do we know our actions can damage their self-confidence for good.
 Never take your frustrations out on them no matter how disappointed you are.
 Remember, your heavenly father didn’t act out of disappointment whenever you fell short of his expectations (Luke 7:40-50).

 You might say this is more than one man can handle.
 It’s easier said than done.
-It’s way tricky than preparing a Fathers’ Day sermon.
+It’s way more tricky than preparing a Fathers’ Day sermon.
 I agree, but the statistics below will help you realize the difference you will make in your nation by being a godly father to your children.

 • 63% of youth suicides are From Fatherless Homes